litarusso/AutosRUs/README.md

 # MegaCars
 # Summary Statistics on Suspension Coils
-The variance of MechaCar suspension coils must not exceed 100 pounds per square inch because of it's design specifications.
+The variance of MechaCar suspension coils must be 100 pounds per square inch because of its design specifications.
-We are analising here if data meet this specification for all lots in total and each lot individually.
+We are analysing here if data meet this specification for all lots in total and each lot individually.
-You can see the results of the analysis at the tables below.
+You can see the results of the analysis in the tables below.
 The manufacturing lots meet the specifications because the variance on PSI is 76.
 <img width="444" alt="each lot_summary" src="https://user-images.githubusercontent.com/111788394/206922165-a06aa760-73e5-4270-b1f0-07e5b66d1deb.png">

 <img width="338" alt="overall_summary" src="https://user-images.githubusercontent.com/111788394/206922170-eb1d11df-25b2-437d-90f1-adf1c3a5c6d2.png">
-However when we look to all lots, althought  Lot 1 and Lot 2 are meeting the specifications, but Lot 3 doesn't meet the design specification because PSI is 200.
+However, when we look at all lots, although Lot 1 and 2 meet the specifications, Lot 3 still needs to meet the design specification because PSI is 200.

 ## Linear Regression to Predict MPG
 <img width="500" alt="Screen Shot 2022-12-11 at 3 35 18 PM" src="https://user-images.githubusercontent.com/111788394/206927412-4b2c597a-9b5b-4eb9-bc8c-a2846a07a823.png">

 ## T-Tests on Suspension Coils
-I did t-tests to find out if all lots together and each lots individually
+I did t-tests to find out if all lots together and each lot individually meet the requirements.
 ### Null Hipotesis
-At the images below we see that p values are grater than 0,05 at each lots those are null because all p values are bigger than 0,05, so we cant beleive the outcome.
+The images below show that p values are greater than 0,05 at each lot.
+Those are null because all p values are bigger than 0,05, so we can't believe the outcome.

 - _t_(149) = the _t_ statistic, _p_ = _p_ value = 0.06028
 <img width="400" alt="Screen Shot 2022-12-11 at 2 01 59 PM" src="https://user-images.githubusercontent.com/111788394/206923455-5622a2dd-9b89-4768-b165-d41f827dcb6e.png">